 Price – All-Clad vs. HexClad

-If you’re set on a higher quality non-stick pan made with PTFE, there’s not a lot between All-Clad and HexClad in terms of price.
-For a good quality 8-inch frying pan made with a 3-ply stainless steel body, you’re looking at paying around $170 from either brand in 2024.
+If you’re set on a higher quality non-stick pan made with PTFE, All-Clad is a good choice.
+For an 8-inch frying pan made with a 3-ply stainless steel body, you’re looking at paying around $170.

 All-Clad also offers cheaper pans that are PTFE coated aluminum for around $50.
 These less robust pans will likely need replacing even faster than the 3-ply PTFE pans, though, making them more expensive in the long-term.